TatsuUkraine/vue-ssr-example/readme.md

 </script>
 ```

-During server render App will find matching Components by requested URL that has asyncData method.
+During server rendering, App will find matching Components by requested URL that has asyncData method.

+### Highly resomended
-Highly recommended make API requests to fetch data, that will be used in child components or layouts,
+Make API requests to fetch data, that will be used in child components or layouts,
-in asyncData - to prepare all needed data, that you are going to use.
+in `asyncData` - to prepare all needed data, that you are going to use.
+It will prevent you
+from problems when SSR rendered page and Client rendered page will be contains different result.

 `asyncData` should return Promise, that should be resolved after fetched data are ready for rendering.